prometheus-operator/prometheus-operator/Documentation/thanos.md

 Prometheus Operator allows your to optionally add Thanos sidecar to Prometheus.
 Sidecar allows to hook into Thanos querying system as well as **optionally** back up your data in object storage.

-Thanos system includes other components like the queries or rulers.
-To get advantage of object storage it also requires compactors, and stores.
+Thanos system includes other components like queriers or rulers.
+To get the advantage of object storage it also requires compactors and stores.

 All beside the sidecar should be deployed independently of the Prometheus Operator and its Thanos configuration.
 The [kube-thanos](https://github.com/thanos-io/kube-thanos/) project has some starting points for other Thanos components deployments.